ibm-cloud-docs/watson-assistant/search-customsearch-add.md

 On IBM watsonx Orchestrate, the plans could vary.
 Check with your IBM Sales representative for more information.
 {: important}

-A custom service integration searches for information by using a search capability that you create.
-You can use a custom service integration with the conversational search capabilities of your assistant to generate AI responses.
+A Custom service integration searches for information by using a search capability that you create.
+You can use a Custom service integration with the conversational search capabilities of your assistant to generate AI responses.
 This integration supports both server-side and client-side retrieval of information.

 You can have only one search integration per environment.
 When you change the existing search integration to other integration types such as {{site.data.keyword.discoveryfull}} or Elasticsearch, the settings of the existing search integration are overwritten.
 {: important}

-## Selecting custom service
+## Selecting Custom service
 {: #select-custom-service}

-To select a custom service as the search integration, use one of the following procedures:
+To select a Custom service as the search integration, use one of the following procedures:

  - **Selecting Custom service search integration from the Integrations page**